Rumors Are Circulating About an Apple Event Announcement... or a Product Announcement... or.... - The Mac Observer

 The Wall Street Journal’s Joanna Stern giving some solid reasoning:

 We will find out soon enough, but I suspect that’s right.
 An event announcement fits into a recognizable timetable.
+Whatever is announced, the #AppleEvent hashtag was trending at the time of this writing.

-Note: Update: Apple has confirmed an event for 10 AM PT on September 15.
+I need a new iPad Air, and I’ve been holding out for almost a year.
+Hope it’s coming soon.